StatLearn123/Parsimonious-Mixtures-of-Dimension-Wise-Scaled-Normal-Mixtures/README.md

 Below is a description of the functions (and their arguments) provided in Main.R.
 To run the models, both Main.R and Utils.R must be sourced in the current R session.

-Furthermore, example files for running simulations and real data analyses are provided, as well as the SenTinMixt Package for fitting the models of Tomarchio, S.D., Bagnato, L., & Punzo, A. Model-based clustering via new parsimonious mixtures of heavy-tailed distributions.
-AStA Adv Stat Anal 106, 315–347 (2022). https://doi.org/10.1007/s10182-021-00430-8
+Furthermore, example files for running simulations and real data analyses are provided.

 ## DSNM_M.fit ##